 Dogs and Cats

-- Take increased measures to tackle puppy smuggling working with the Dogs Trust and other appropriate charities on the best and quickest way to achieve this.
+- Take increased measures to tackle puppy smuggling working with the appropriate charities on the best and quickest way to achieve this.

 - Ban the use of animal shock collars, including sale and importation.